-- Go to https://fsaid.ed.gov - 2.
+- 1. Go to: https://studentaid.gov/fsa-id/create-account/launch - 2.
 Enter the email address, username, and create a password. - 3.
-Enter the student's personal data (social security number, date of birth and full name). - 4.
-If a PIN is available, it must be entered to link it to the FSA ID. - 5.
-Validate and/or complete profile information. - 6.
-Select four (4) security questions and a meaningful date. - 7.
-Review the information entered and read the terms of use.

-- 8. You will receive a message at the email entered with a code to validate the address. - 9.
+Enter the student's personal data (social security number, date of birth, full name and postal address, mobile phone number). - 4.
+Choose communication preferences. - 5.
+Select four (4) security questions. - 6.
+Review the information entered and read the terms of use. - 7.
+You will receive a message at the email entered with a code to validate the address. - 8.
 It will confirm that the FSA ID was successfully created.